Oldham fans stage pitch invasion as former Premier League side brace for non-league football

 From Premier League to National League

-While the club must now wait for official confirmation from the English Football League to find out their fate following Saturday's suspension, relegation will cap a slow but steady fall from the top of English football over the past three decades.
+Relegation to the fifth tier caps a slow but steady fall from the top of English football over the past three decades for the side.

 Oldham gained promotion to Division One for the first time in 68 years in time for the final season under the old English league system in 1991-92, and remained in the top flight for the start of the Premier League the following year.